Elma Lewis: The Elma Lewis School of Fine Arts (ELSFA)

-In 1950 Lewis founded The Elma Lewis School of Fine Arts to provide arts education for the African-American community in Boston with a comprehensive program across the visual and performing arts.
-The teaching program at the school was focused on building character and multidisciplinary arts instruction through performance and exhibitions.
-Her school attracted many top professionals in the fine arts resulting in a very rigorous program.
+In 1950 Lewis founded The Elma Lewis School of Fine Arts to provide arts education for the African-American community in Boston: it was to offer a comprehensive program across the visual and performing arts.
+The teaching program at the school was focused on building character and providing multidisciplinary arts instruction through performance and exhibitions.
+Her school attracted many top professionals in the fine arts as teachers, resulting in a very rigorous program.
 At its peak, the school enrolled 700 students and employed 100 teachers.
-Many of the school's graduates went on to a successful career in entertainment.
+Many of the school's graduates went on to successful careers in entertainment.

 Many attribute the notoriety of Lewis's school to the political culture of the time.
-Boston experienced a desegregation crisis in the mid 1970s after court-ordered desegregation of schools.
+Boston experienced a social crisis in the mid-1970s after court-ordered desegregation of schools.
 Due to financial problems, enrollment in the school begin to dwindle.
-After years of battling financial crisis, and owing back taxes the school's site was foreclosed on in 1997.
+After years of battling financial crisis and owing back taxes, the school lost its property in 1997 through foreclosure.

 National Center of Afro-American Artists (NCAAA)

-Lewis founded the National Center of Afro-American Artists which served as an umbrella organization for the school, local arts groups, and a museum.
-The site which overlooked Franklin Park, was previously the Temple Mishkan Tefila and adjoining school.
-It was turned over to Lewis' organized by Jewish Philanthropists as part of the process of Jews leaving the city of Boston.
-Before acquiring this site, the school had passed through multiple locations which caused financial problems.
+Lewis founded the National Center of Afro-American Artists, which served as an umbrella organization for the school, local arts groups, and a museum.
+The building complex, which looked over Franklin Park, was previously the site of Temple Mishkan Tefila and its adjoining school.
+Jewish philanthropists turned over the buildings for Lewis's use as part of their move out of the city to suburban locations.

+Before acquiring this site, the school had operated in several locations, which caused financial problems through the years.
 By the 1980s, the center was in debt up to $720,000.
-The annual production of Langston Hughes’ Black Nativity became a staple of the organization and was directed every year by Lewis herself.
+The annual production of Langston Hughes’s Black Nativity became a staple of the organization.
+Each year Lewis directed the production.

 Technical Theatre Program

-Lewis developed the Technical Theatre Program at the Massachusetts Correctional Institute.
-The 750 inmates at the Norfolk Prison who were enrolled in the program put on performances and learned skills such as musical composition.
-In 1972 the book “Who Took the Weight?
-Black Voices from Norfolk Prison,” describing their experiences, and including work by ten writer/artist inmates, was published with a foreword by Lewis.
+Lewis developed the Technical Theatre Program at the Massachusetts Correctional Institute, Norfolk.
+A total of 750 inmates at Norfolk Prison enrolled in the program; they put on performances and learned skills such as backstage production, acting, and musical composition.
+In 1972 the work of ten artist/inmates was published in an anthology: Who Took the Weight?
+Black Voices from Norfolk Prison, with a foreword by Lewis.